World-Meteorological-Organization/wis2box-release/README.md

 # wis2box-release

-This repository the images version used by the various services that compose a wis2box-release.
+This repository trackes the images version used by the various services that compose a wis2box-release.

 The images are tracked within the file `docker-compose.images.yml` that sets the images to be used for each dockerized service within the wis2box-stack.